rancher/rancher.github.io/os/quick-start-guide/index.md

 ### A First Look At RancherOS

 There are two Docker daemons running in RancherOS.
-The first is called **system-docker**, which is where RancherOS runs system services like ntpd and syslog.
-You can use the `system-docker` command to control the **system-docker** daemon.
+The first is called **System Docker**, which is where RancherOS runs system services like ntpd and syslog.
+You can use the `system-docker` command to control the **System Docker** daemon.

-The other Docker daemon running on the system is **docker**, which can be accessed by using the normal `docker` command.
+The other Docker daemon running on the system is **Docker**, which can be accessed by using the normal `docker` command.

-When you first launch RancherOS, there are no containers running in the `docker` daemon.
-However, if you run the same command against the `system-docker` instance, you’ll see a number of system services that are shipped with RancherOS.
+When you first launch RancherOS, there are no containers running in the Docker daemon.
+However, if you run the same command against the System Docker, you’ll see a number of system services that are shipped with RancherOS.

-> **Note:** `system-docker` can only be used by root, so it is necessary to use the `sudo` command whenever you want to interact with `system-docker`.
+> **Note:** `system-docker` can only be used by root, so it is necessary to use the `sudo` command whenever you want to interact with System Docker.

 ```bash
 $ sudo system-docker ps